Vinyeta/HackThatStartUp2-reto-individual/readme.md

 ``` sh
   post('/api/auth/signUp')
 ```
-This is the signUp endpoint to create new users it expects and object with the necesary data to create a new user.
+This is the signUp endpoint to create new users it expects an object with the necesary data to create a new user.
 It requires the password and username to be at least 8 and 4 characters long respectively.
 Moreover it also requires the email to be a valid email direction and the request will fail if there is none even if the database doesn't require one.

 ``` sh
   post('/api/auth/login')